cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 ### Working on an issue

-- If you volunteer to fix an issue, you have 7 days to complete it.
+- If you are assigned an issue, you have 7 days to complete it.
 You may ask for an extension if you need more time, but this rule is here to ensure issues do not go "stale"
 - Feel free to ask any questions on your issue thread!
 Also, feel free to reply to other people's questions if you know the answer or have suggestions
 - You can move the [pre-commit](./pre-commit) file into your `./.git/hooks` directory, and that will only allow you to commit code that are passing the tests